 1. This document has been submitted by Mexico and Switzerland as co-Chairs of the intersessional working group on traceability in relation to agenda item 40.
-This document will be discussed by the working group on a meeting held during SC70.
+This document has been approved by the working group on a meeting held during SC70.